 The origin of Ricky I never knew.
 Visiting relatives always bragged on him to me making me proud of him.
 Grandpa said "He's a dandy dog Porgie Earl."
 Uncle Claybourne said "Man he looks like a good hunting dog . . ."
 Ucle Burl who had a farm further on west of us said "man that's the best dog I ever seen!"

 Uncle Norm had a dog similar to him named Bounce.
 They lost him when he chased a rabbit in front of the combine one day and actually went through the machine.
+There was little left of the dog.
 I loved that little dog too.

 But yeah.
 I was proud of my dog!
 Leave it to the Shelton Uncles who visited quite often to make someone feel good.
 They were all my heroes - and still are.
 I admired each of them, their wives, their kids - all were perfect and could do no wrong, and if you said something bad about them, you had a fight on your hands cuz I was gonna give you a lickin like what you ain't never got!